groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/qrcode/pptx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Procedures to Generate and Embed a Barcode in PPTX Documents"
+    title: "Procedure to Generate and Embed a QR-Code on PPTX Pages"
     content: |
-      [GroupDocs.Signature](/signature/net/) facilitates the generation of barcodes in numerous popular formats and their placement on PPTX pages.
-Supporting over 60 barcode types, .NET applications can be effortlessly augmented with barcode signing functionalities by integrating our library.
+      [GroupDocs.Signature](/signature/net/) facilitates the generation of QR-Codes in various popular formats and their placement on PPTX pages.
+Supporting over 10 types of QR-Codes, our library can be seamlessly integrated into .NET applications.
+Enhance your documents with QR-Code signatures using our product.

-      1. Supply the PPTX file or stream for processing.
+      1. Acquire the PPTX file or stream to be signed with a QR-Code.
-      2. Pass the barcode text to the BarcodeSignOptions instance.
+      2. Provide the requisite text to QrCodeSignOptions.
-      3. Tailor barcode options such as position, size, etc.
+      3. Customize visual parameters such as color, position, size, etc.
-      4. Persist the file with the newly appended barcode.
+      4. Persist the document with the embedded QR-Code.

     code:
       platform: "net"